 VCAT can order that either:

-- the landlord’s refusal is reasonable and/, or the pet is excluded from the property, or
+- the landlord’s refusal is reasonable, and the pet must be removed from the property, or

-- the tenant can keep the pet on the rental property.
+- the tenant can keep the pet on the property.

-If VCAT makes an order excluding the pet from the premises, the tenant has 14 days to comply with the order after it takes effect.
-If the tenant has not complied with the order after 14 days, the landlord can serve them with a vacate notice, giving a minimum of 28 days’ notice.
+If VCAT orders the pet from the premises, the tenant has 14 days to comply with the order.
+If they have not complied with the order after 14 days, the landlord may serve them with a notice of eviction, giving at least 28 days’ warning.

-If the landlord wants to restrict a pet to outdoors
+If the landlord wants to restrict a pet outdoors

-The landlord can try to negotiate conditions for keeping a pet on the property; for example, not allowing the pet inside.
-If the tenant does not agree to the conditions, the landlord must apply to VCAT if they want to exclude the pet.
+The landlord may try to negotiate conditions for keeping a pet on the property, like not allowing the pet inside.
+If the tenant doesn’t agree to the requirements, the landlord must apply to VCAT.

-Any conditions the tenant and landlord agree to should be noted in writing.
+All conditions both parties agree to must be in writing.

 If a pet causes damage or other problems

-Tenants have duties under the Residential Tenancies Act 1997, which include:
+Tenants have responsibilities under the Residential Tenancies Act 1997, which include:

-- taking care to avoid damaging the premises
+- taking care and avoiding damage to the rented premises

-- not causing a nuisance or interfering with the reasonable peace, comfort or privacy of neighbours.
+- not causing a nuisance or interfering with neighbours’ reasonable peace, comfort or privacy.

-If the tenant does not meet their duties, the landlord can breach duty notice.
-This notice tells the tenant to fix the breach or pay compensation for any damage and states that the tenant must not breach the same duty again.
+The landlord can breach duty notice if the tenant does not meet their obligations.
+A breach duty notice tells the tenant to fix the breach or pay for any damage.
+It also states that the tenant must not repeat the violation.

-If the tenant does not comply with this notice, the landlord can apply to VCAT for a compensation or compliance order.
+If the tenant fails to comply with this notice, the landlord can apply to VCAT for compensation or compliance order.

-When making a decision about damage caused by a pet, VCAT will take into account:
+When assessing the damage caused by a pet, VCAT will take into account:

-- the age and condition of the damaged item(s).
+- the age and condition of the damaged property

 If a tenant keeps a pet without the consent

-If a landlord reasonably believes a tenant is keeping a pet on the premises without consent, the landlord can apply to VCAT for an order to exclude the pet from the premises.
+If a landlord has proof that their tenant is illegally keeping a pet on the premises, the landlord may apply to VCAT for a pet exclusion order to remove it from the premises.

 Pets in apartments and units

-Landlords or owners should give you a copy of the owners corporation rules when you first move in.
+Landlords or owners will give tenants a copy of their corporation rules when they move in.

-If the owners corporation decides your pet is dangerous or is causing a nuisance, it may require you to remove the pet.
+If the owners corporation decides a tenant’s pet is dangerous or causing a nuisance, they may order you to remove the pet.

 Pets in specialist disability accommodation (SDA)

-If you are an SDA resident under a residential tenancy agreement, you have the same rights and responsibilities as other tenants in relation to pets.
-To keep a pet, you must give your SDA provider a completed Pet request form.
-For more information, view What tenants need to do on this page.
+If you are in SDA under a tenancy agreement, you hold the same rights and responsibilities as other tenants.
+If you have a pet, you must give your SDA provider a completed Pet request form.
+You can find more information at What tenants need to do.

 Pets in rooming houses, caravan parks and residential parks

-Rooming house residents can only keep a pet with the rooming house owner’s permission.
+Rooming house residents may only keep a pet with the residence’s owners permission.

-Residents of caravan parks and residential parks must follow their park rules in relation to pets.
-If you believe a rule is unreasonable, you can apply to VCAT to hear on the matter.
-VCAT may decide the rule is unfair and ask the park operator to amend or remove it, or it may find the rule is reasonable and can stay in force.
+In addition, residents of caravan parks and residential parks must follow the parks’ rules concerning pets.
+If you find a ruling unreasonable, you may apply to VCAT to pursue the matter.
+VCAT may decide on the unfair law and ask the park operator to amend or remove it, or it may find it reasonable and stay in force.